Published in: Cornell Law Review, vol. 92, no. 5 (July 2007).

 Stock ownership plans

 Hockett, Robert C., "What Kinds of Stock Ownership Plans Should There Be?
 Of ESOPs, Other SOPs and "Ownership Societies"" (2007).
 Cornell Law Faculty Publications.
-Paper 56.
+56.